-During the primitive beginning of my paleo-technomadic bicycle travels, the media was still unfamiliar with the implications of the technology that was making it possible… even though vibrant communities were developing in the various pre-Internet online services.
-After a small article about me appeared in USA Today (May 1, 1984), I got a contract with them to do a regular column from the road… and this cover story was the first in the series.
+During the primitive beginning of my paleo-technomadic bicycle travels, the media was yet unfamiliar with the implications of the technology that was making it possible… even though vibrant communities were developing in various pre-Internet online services like CompuServe.
+After a small article about my trip appeared in USA Today (May 1, 1984), I got a contract with them to do a regular column from the road… and this cover story in the Money section was the first in the series.

 by Steven K. Roberts

 Biker’s work and play is just a phone call away — via computer

 Free-lance writer Steven Roberts, 31, is traveling the USA with a personal computer while writing his fourth book, Computing Across America, to be published in 1985 by Simon & Schuster.
 This is the first in a series of accounts of his travels that will appear in USA TODAY.

 Last September, I sold my Ohio home and moved to a bicycle.
 For almost nine months I have been living (and making a living) on the road, with more than 5,700 miles behind me and at least twice that many to go.

 This isn’t one of those midlife career changes, nor is it a madcap escapist odyssey.
 It is an adventure, of course, but it’s also a full-time profession, profitable and self-sustaining.
 I have become a high-tech nomad — a mobile free-lance writer of the information age.